adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 # Introduction
-**Time-Sensitive Network (TSN)** analysis focuses on giving deterministic delay or backlog guarantees.
+**Time-Sensitive Networking (TSN)** analysis focuses on giving deterministic delay or backlog guarantees.
 This project integrates 4 different TSN analysis tools, including `Linear TFA Solver`, [NetCal/DNC](https://github.com/NetCal/DNC), [xTFA](https://gitlab.isae-supaero.fr/l.thomas/xtfa), and [panco](https://github.com/Huawei-Paris-Research-Center/panco).
 The users can use a unified interface to compute network delay bounds obtained by different tools, and write the results into a formated report.

 ## Credit
 Here are the authors that implemented the individual tools used in this project.
 - `Linear TFA Solver`: I implemented it myself following the algorithm used in [Trade-off between accuracy and tractability of Network Calculus in FIFO networks](https://doi.org/10.1016/j.peva.2021.102250).
-- `xTFA`: This tool is implemented by [Ludovic Thomas](https://people.epfl.ch/ludovic.thomas/?lang=en).
+- `xTFA`: This tool is implemented in `Python` by [Ludovic Thomas](https://people.epfl.ch/ludovic.thomas/?lang=en).
-- `NetCal/DNC`: This tool is implemented by the NetCal team.
+- `NetCal/DNC`: This tool is implemented in `JAVA` by the NetCal team.
 You can visit [their repository](https://github.com/NetCal/DNC) and here are the academic references:
     - Arbitrary Multiplexing:
     ```
     @inproceedings{DiscoDNCv2,